The dynamic cell wall in the mycoparasitic fungus Trichoderma atroviride

 This page contains automated translations.

-As pests on plants, phytopathogenic fungi pose an enormous challenge for agriculture.
-So-called mycoparasites are used as a promising alternative to conventional pesticides as biological plant protection products in agricultural biotechnology.
-Pathogens are attacked and killed by mycoparasites through special infection structures, the production of metabolites and the secretion of enzymes.
+As pests on plants, phytopathogenic fungi pose an enormous challenge to agriculture.
+So-called mycoparasites are used as biological plant protection agents in agricultural biotechnology as a promising alternative to conventional pesticides.
+Pathogens are attacked and killed by special infection structures, the production of metabolites and the secretion of enzymes by mycoparasites.
 Some filamentous soil fungi of the genus Trichoderma are known for their parasitic behaviour towards phytopathogenic fungi.

 The most important components of the cell wall of fungi are chitin, chitosan and glucan.
 In particular, chitosan, the deacetylated form of chitin, plays a crucial role in the resistance of filamentous fungi during interaction with hosts.
 Strategies by which the cell wall evades the host immune system are common to all plant and human pathogens, but have not yet been investigated in mycoparasites.